fortierq/image-retrieval/cnn_text_supervision/cnn_embedding.md

 ndim = dataset[0][1].shape[0]
 ```

-## Use ResNet50 pretrained on ImageNet
+## Use ResNet pretrained on ImageNet

 Let's see some predictions of the ResNet on our images: